mantycore/zk-proof-mark/README.md

 ```
 Without `_b64` postfix, all methods return (or, in case of `check`, expect) OpenSSL::BN bignums.
 Base64 versions are just for convenience of storage.

-You can set salt before operations; it is useful if you, for instance, writing an application and want a signature for given message and private key to be different from signature from same message and key in any other application.
+You can set salt before operations with `salt =` setter; it is useful if you, for instance, writing an application and want a signature for given message and private key to be different from signature from same message and key in any other application.
 Proof, on the other hand, is based on a random value and is always come out different, even for same input values.